-Any publicly posted, displayed, installed or printed/digital materials as well as products being sold, advertised, or displayed while tabling in any public area of the College must follow the Grinnell College Alcohol Policy, the College’s nondiscrimination policy, the Advertising and Signs policy in the Student Handbook, and federal, state, local, campus, commercial or copyright laws.
-There shall be no advertising for alcohol or electronic/digital or posters/print material that reference alcohol.
+Any publicly posted, displayed, installed or printed/digital materials as well as products being sold, advertised, or displayed while tabling in any public area of the College must follow the Grinnell College Alcohol and Other Drug Policy, the College’s nondiscrimination policy, the expectations of this policy, and federal, state, local, campus, commercial or copyright laws.
+There shall be no advertising for or references to alcohol or other drugs on electronic/digital or posters/print.
 This includes displays of alcohol bottles or other signage/materials in windows or viewable in or from public spaces.
 Advertising for Lyle’s Pub can be found in the Lyle’s Pub policy section.
 There shall be no advertising for privately shown films without commercial viewing rights.

 Posters must display the name of the sponsoring club or department, or the e-mail address of the individual posting them.
 The signs will be taken down in a timely manner after the event has occurred.

 Chalking is allowed on sidewalks but not on buildings and walls.
-Free postering is limited to residence buildings and in the JRC outside the dining hall.
-East Campus posters must be on the bulletin boards provided in the loggia (any postings placed in areas outside of these designated locations – e.g., on pillars, taped to glass in loggia or in residence hall vestibules – will be removed by College staff).
+Free postering is limited to College-owned residential spaces and in the JRC outside the dining hall.
+East campus posters must be on the bulletin boards provided in the loggia.
+Any postings placed in areas outside of these designated locations (e.g., on pillars, taped to glass in loggia or in residence hall vestibules) – will be removed by College staff.
 For safety, please leave the top half of doors clear.
 Other spaces such as academic bulletin boards require approval of the building supervisor.

 Author: Dean of Students